-This meeting provided the U.S. Food and Drug Administration (FDA), and other relevant stakeholders have the opportunity to obtain a wide range of patients' and caregivers' input on NASH, including their perspectives on their condition, its impact on daily life, future therapy risk and benefit tradeoff, and the urgency around developing therapies.
-This meeting highlighted the FDA's willingness to form meaningful partnerships with the advocacy community that will contribute to the quality of the agency's regulatory decision-making and lends credibility to future NASH therapy review processes.
-The NASH EL-PFDD meeting also marked the continuation of a series of productive hepatology conversations that the liver advocacy community has had with the FDA throughout 2020, and 2021.
+This meeting provided the U.S. Food and Drug Administration (FDA), and other relevant stakeholders the opportunity to obtain a wide range of patients' and caregivers' input on NASH, including their perspectives on their condition, its impact on daily life, future therapy risk and benefit tradeoff, and the urgency around developing therapies.
+This meeting highlighted the value of cross sector collaboration in an effort to contribute to the quality of regulatory decision-making.
+The NASH EL-PFDD meeting also marked the continuation of a series of productive hepatology initiatives throughout the liver sector during 2020, and 2021.